-Canon 100D versus Leica X-U Typ 113
+Canon 100D vs Leica X-U Typ 113

-The Canon EOS 100D (called Canon SL1 in some regions) and the Leica X-U (Typ 113) are two digital cameras that were announced, respectively, in March 2013 and January 2016.
+The Canon EOS 100D (called Canon SL1 in some regions) and the Leica X-U (Typ 113) are two digital cameras that were officially introduced, respectively, in March 2013 and January 2016.
 The 100D is a DSLR, while the X-U Typ 113 is a fixed lens compact.
 Both cameras are equipped with an APS-C sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Leica provides 16.1 MP.
+The Canon has a resolution of 17.9 megapixels, whereas the Leica provides 16.1 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Leica X-U Typ 113 is somewhat larger (4 percent) than the Canon 100D.
 It is noteworthy in this context that the X-U Typ 113 is splash and dust-proof, while the 100D does not feature any corresponding weather-sealing.
 More than that, the X-U Typ 113 is water-proof up to 3m and can, thus, be used for underwater photography.